-Audubon Rockies operates four Monitoring Avian Productivity and Survivorship (MAPS) banding stations in Wyoming.
-The MAPS program is a continent-wide population monitoring program that provides critical demographic information on terrestrial birds.
-The data we collect on productivity, survival, and population sizes are essential for conserving North American birds.
+Audubon Rockies operates four banding stations that operate under cooperation with the Monitoring Avian Productivity and Survivorship (MAPS) program.
+MAPS is a continent-wide bird population monitoring program that provides critical demographic information on terrestrial birds.
+The data collected on productivity, survival, and population sizes are essential for conserving North American birds.
 The MAPS program is endorsed by both the Monitoring Working Group of the Neotropical Migratory Bird Conservation Program and the Biological Resources Division as an important tool for monitoring birds.